Open Call Prix de Rome Visual Arts 2021 (CLOSED)

 The new round of the Prix de Rome Visual Arts just started.
-Visual artists can apply themselves until 15 February.
+Visual artists could apply themselves until 15 February (till midnight, 12 am).

 Before applying, please check below if you meet the formal conditions.
 Do not hesitate to contact us via prixderome[at]mondriaanfonds.nl if you have any doubts about your eligibility.